zhenga8533/bbvw-wiki/docs/pokemon/thundurus-incarnate.md

 ### Egg Moves

-Thundurus-Incarnate cannot learn any moves by breeding.
+Thundurus Incarnate cannot learn any moves by breeding.

 ### Tutor Moves

-Thundurus-Incarnate cannot learn any moves from tutors.
+Thundurus Incarnate cannot learn any moves from tutors.